atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ```

 There are multiple issues with this approach:
-- Multiple evacuations instigators can try to evacuate a pod at the same time and there is no
+- Multiple eviction requesters can try to request an eviction of a pod at the same time and there is
-  simple way to track this in a single condition.
+  no simple way to track this in a single condition.
 It is much easier to handle concurrency on a
   standalone resource.
-- The observability of the evacuation progress, evacuator reference and other useful information
+- The observability of the eviction progress, interceptor reference and other useful information is
-  is lacking as we can see requested in the [User Stories](#user-stories-optional).
+  lacking as we can see requested in the [User Stories](#user-stories-optional).

 ### Enhancing PodDisruptionBudgets